Hardware Troubleshooting Notes

 (ii) Use the data recovery third party utility for recover data.

-18. drive is active but computer is not booting from HDD:-
+18. drive is active, but the computer is not booting from HDD:-

 (i) Drive failure problem.